Accelerating the Advancement of Agricultural Innovation

 Maximum $250,000 grant per applicant in a fiscal year, April-March.

 Maximum $500,000 per Applicant during the Program term.

 Eligible activities must include:

-One or more of the knowledge transfer and translation (KTT) activities listed in section 3.3 of the Terms and Conditions for this Program:
+One or more knowledge transfer and translation (KTT) activities listed in section 3.3 of the Terms and Conditions for this Program:

 b) KTT activities for mentorship, one-on-one, or peer-to-peer